protontypes/open-sustainable-technology/README.md

 - [SBTi Temperature Alignment tool](https://github.com/OFBDABV/SBTi) - Helps companies and financial institutions to assess the temperature alignment of current targets, commitments, and investment and lending portfolios, and to use this information to develop targets for official validation.
 - [Real-Impact-Tracker-Methodology](https://github.com/realimpat/Real-Impact-Tracker-Methodology/) - A methodology to assess the Real Impact of funds on social and environmental issues.
 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Used to perform cost-benefit and cost-effectiveness analyses of greenhouse gas emission reduction policies.
-- [Asset-level Transition Risk in the Global Coal, Oil, and Gas Supply Chains](https://github.com/Lkruitwagen/global-fossil-fuel-supply-chain) - The global fossil fuel supply chain, mapped at the asset-level.
 - [open-climate-investing](https://github.com/opentaps/open-climate-investing) - Application and data for analyzing and structuring portfolios for climate investing.
 - [SSC](https://github.com/NREL/ssc) - Contains the source code for the technology and financial models contained within the National Renewable Energy Laboratory's System Advisor Model.
 - [OS-Climate Data Commons](https://github.com/os-climate/os_c_data_commons) - Collect, normalize and integrate climate and ESG data from public and private sources.